-Minimum requirements for NSC and IEB for 2023 Dura mina mina Achieven Programme Mathematics English Home Language or English First Additional Language APS BA (Audiology) [4 years] Closing date: 30 June 4 5 32
+SELECTION PROGRAMME Minimum requirements for NSC and IEB for 2023 Programme Achievement level English Home Language Mathematics or English First Additional Language APS BA (Audiology) [4 years] Closing date: 30 June 4 5 32

 Selection is based on academic achievement, and only 50 students are admitted.
 The conditional selection process starts in August each year.
 For more information, please contact the programme coordinator (see page 6).
 For Audiology and Speech-Language Pathology programmes, the first study year is the same.

 Note: We will consider both first- and second-choice applications for BA (Audiology).